 We’ve put together some tips in our How to Prepare for Virtual and Phone Interviews resource.
 We also suggest using Big Interview to practice interviewing on camera and making a 30-minute virtual Practice Interview appointment with a counselor via LionSHARE.

-Apply for our Virtual Practice Interview Program to connect directly with an employer or alumni for real-time interview feedback.
+During the school year, you can apply for our Virtual Practice Interview Program to connect directly with an employer or alumni for real-time interview feedback.

 How do I build connections with co-workers when I am working from home/remotely?